codeware-sthlm/enjinex/README.md

 For a domain to be marked as _valid_ and hence be included in the renewal process, a number of checks needs to pass:

 1. The domain [extracted from configuration](#domain-configurations) file must be a valid host.
+   It's also possible to use `localhost`, but that is actually only useful when running isolated test.

 2. Property `ssl_certificate_key` must exist inside configuration file and the path to the certificate file must [correspond to the domain name](#domain-configurations).
 3. For property `server_name` inside the configuration file